johnhubert/beacon/README.md

 - `/api/**` → REST Spring Boot service
 - `/api/events` → SSE Spring Boot service with 1 Hz heartbeats

+Kafka now runs in a single-node KRaft (ZooKeeper-free) mode.
+The broker auto-creates topics with 6 partitions (matching the old manual init step) the first time producers publish.
+If you need to reset state completely, run `docker compose down --volumes` to drop the embedded log directory and let the broker re-format itself on the next startup.

 ## Developing the UI with Expo

 ```bash